xaur/writings/posts/201910xx-additional-marketing-strategies.md

   - There are cases when sensitive information must not be disclosed until a certain point, but after that point open discussions must flow.
 - Stay sober, do not overfocus on _some_ negative trends (price, social media metrics) and become blind to positive trends (more conversations about Decred, more investors, more devs, more research, more events all over the world, network is healthy, dev never stops, etc - I hope you read [DJ](https://xaur.github.io/decred-news/)!)

-Phew!
-That was quick typing.
-Looks like these ideas got tired of sitting in my head for so long.
+## More hands

+There are many directions to explore and a million of things to do.
+We need more hands, efficient organization, and ideally funding to make it happen.
+If you're willing to push any of that forward please get in touch.

+## Outro

 Thanks for your precious attention!

-If you see value in my perspective, or would like to signal that I should finish my drafts (\*) sooner, or if you would like to experience the joy of permissionless value transfer (\*\*), I'll happily accept tips here:
+If you see value in my perspective, or would like to signal that I should finish my drafts (\*) sooner, or if you would like to experience the joy of permissionless value transfer today (\*\*), I'll happily accept tips here:

 {D...}